zjt000125/Notes/Exam_Preparation_MBZUAI/CV703_Midterm/questions.md

 #### (a) Class-specific proposals (top-down).

 #### (b) Class-agnostic proposals (bottom-up).

 #### (c) Both class-specific and class-agnostic proposals (top-down and bottom-up).

+The selective search proposal generation method produces **(b) Class-agnostic proposals (bottom-up).** Selective search is a technique used in object detection to identify regions in an image that could potentially contain objects.
+Unlike methods that generate class-specific proposals, which predict regions based on known classes, selective search is designed to be class-agnostic.
+It works by segmenting the image into a large number of initial regions and then iteratively merging these regions based on color, texture, size, and shape compatibility.
+The goal is to produce a set of region proposals that are likely to contain objects, without prior knowledge of what the objects might be.
+This bottom-up approach allows for flexibility in detecting a wide variety of objects without being constrained by a predefined set of classes.

 ### 11. Compute the intersection over union between two bounding boxes that are placed at the following four co-ordinates: box1 at {(2,2), (2,4), (4,2), (4,4)} and box2 at {(3,3, (3,5), (7,3), (7,5)}.